JanHerca/urantiapedia/output/wikijs/en/article/Neville_Twist/The_Ultimate_Human_Experience.md

 The crisis of Christianity is, by extension, the crisis of Western Civilization.
 Every culture, every civilization that we know of has been held together by values derived from shared stories about the gods and their relationship to humanity.
 The post-enlightenment West is the first civilization that we know of to abandon its foundational stories, forsake its dependence on God, and attempt to go it alone.

 Is this the end of Western civilisation or is there hope of a renaissance.
 To be honest, it’s not looking that good out there, especially on the spiritual front.
 We will probably have to wait for the “end of the current ideological struggle” before people are ready to accept the truths of Jesus found in _The Urantia Book_.
 But rest assured, the teachings of Jesus will not fail!
 Maybe it could be through a unique musician.
-“But be not discouraged; someday a real musician may appear on Urantia, and whole peoples will be enthralled by the magnificent strains of his melodies. … It is literally true, “melody has power a whole world to transform.” (p.500:6)
+“But be not discouraged; someday a real musician may appear on Urantia, and whole peoples will be enthralled by the magnificent strains of his melodies. … It is literally true, “melody has power a whole world to transform.” ([UB 44:1.15](/en/The_Urantia_Book/44#p1_15))

 Yet we can experience this sublime truth right here and now.
 Again, that wonderful quote from UB 100:6.6 “One of the most amazing earmarks of religious living is that dynamic and sublime peace, that peace which passes all human understanding, that cosmic poise which betokens the absence of all doubt and turmoil” <a id="a72_314"></a>[UB 100:6.6](/en/The_Urantia_Book/100#p6_6)